Music Therapy Conference

 Speech-Language Pathology: ASHA CEUs

-The program is offered for .6 ASHA CEUs.
+We have applied for .6 ASHA CEUs.
 Intermediate level; Professional Area).
-Approval is pending.
 A certificate of completion will be issued at the conclusion of the program.

 Occupational Therapy: AOTA